How to Move a Washing Machine

 - Whirlpool WFW95HEDC – 244 pounds

 You will observe that top loaders are not as heavy as front-loader washers.
 This may be due to the less usage of water by the front-loading machines, which calls for the need to add a counterweight to control movement and maintain balance during moving.
-Kindly note as you are worried about the weight, washer’s weight increases when filled with water.
+Kindly note as you are worried about the weight, the washer’s weight increases when filled with water.
 You can refer to the machine’s manufacturer’s specification to determine its weight.

 Moving a Washing Machine